maichopra/plugin-generator-cli/README.md

 - `File Path`: Determines the File Path for the Selected Template Folder

 - `Project Templates`:
-  Simple Plugin: Early Bound Plugin.
+  -  __Simple Plugin__: Early Bound Plugin.
 All Stages and Messages selected will be generated in a single file.
-Requires the Helper File.
+Requires the Helper File (included).
-  Complex Plugin: Early Bound Plugin.
-Individual File Generated for each combination of Stage and Message selected.

 - `Namespace`: The Namespace of the Plugin